fbpx

 How to Deal with Anxiety Without Medication?

-Other alternative methods that are used to treat anxiety disorders include CBT relaxation practice, mindfulness meditation, muscle relaxation techniques, biofeedback, deep breathing, healthy eating, spending time in nature outside, interacting with friends and family, lowering stress, pursuing hobbies you like and lifestyle changes.
+There are various non-pharmacological methods (treatment without medication) to treat anxiety, but this article will mainly focus on PEMF therapy for anxiety.
+Other alternative methods that are used to treat anxiety disorders include CBT relaxation practice, mindfulness meditation, muscle relaxation techniques, biofeedback, deep breathing, healthy eating, spending time in nature outside, interacting with friends and family, lowering stress, pursuing hobbies you like, and lifestyle changes.
+When alternative or non-pharmacological treatments don’t work alone, medication is given with these methods.
+So it’s better to treat it early with easy therapies and ask your doctor before starting any therapy.

 What is Pulsed Electro Magnetic Field Therapy (PEMF)?

-Can PEMF Help with Anxiety: What Does Research Say?
+Does PEMF Help with Anxiety: What Does Research Say?

 Various scientific studies support the effectiveness of PEMF therapy for mental health disorders, i.e., anxiety, depression, GAD, PTSD, and so on.
 A few studies have been mentioned below.